timthedev07/my-website/posts/my-opinions-on-some-programming-languages.md

 # My Opinions on Some Programming Languages

-There's tons of programming languages out there for different purposes, I used to search what are the best languages to learn everyday when I first started out.
-Ones like Rust, Python, JavaScript, Ruby, Golang, and Java appear the most.
-But then after trying some of the languages out I realized they are just not my type, or in other words, they are not suitable for my purposes.
+There's tons of programming languages out there for different purposes, I used to search what the best languages are to learn every day when I first started out.
+Ones like Rust, Python, JavaScript, Ruby, Golang, and Java appeared the most.
+But then after trying some of the languages I realized they are just not my type, or in other words, they are not suitable for my purposes.
 On the other hand, I quite liked some other ones and I decided to just stick to them.
 In this blog, I'm going to be walking through some of my experiences learning and using different programming languages.

 ![](https://raw.githubusercontent.com/timthedev07/my-website/staging/assets/programming-languages.jpg)